Arkansas Housing Vouchers

 Normally, there is a waiting list and the applications for the Section 8 Arkansas Housing Vouchers are taken periodically at a time determined by the local Public Housing Authority.
 The open period for taking Section 8 applications is usually advertised in the local newspaper two weeks before starting acceptance of applications, and all related social service agencies are notified.

 When the waiting list is open, completed applications are accepted from all applicants.
-The Housing Authority will then verify the information in each application relevant to the applicant’s eligibility, admission and benefits level.
+The Housing Authority will then verify the information in each application relevant to the applicant’s eligibility, admission, and benefits level.

-Eligible Section 8 applicants for Arkansas Housing Vouchers can select housing within a neighborhood of their choice from a property owner willing to participate in Section 8 program.
+Eligible Section 8 applicants for Arkansas Housing Vouchers can select housing within a neighborhood of their choice from a property owner willing to participate in the Section 8 program.
 TBRA contracts must have a minimum lease of one year and cannot exceed two years – but they can be renewed.
-Choices of housing units may include family’s present residence.
+Choices of housing units may include the family’s present residence.
 Rental units must meet minimum standards of health and safety as determined by the local Housing Authority.
 The rents in HOME-assisted units must be affordable to low-income families and remain affordable for a designated amount of time.

 Section 8 Program allows families to pay a predetermined share of their income toward the rent while issued Housing Choice Vouchers make up the difference.
 The program does not pay for security deposits and moving expenses.
 The tenant is responsible for paying for any utilities not included in the rent according to the lease.

 Income eligibility limits and benefit levels are based on local median income and local housing costs but are set largely at the federal level with limited local discretion.
-Income requirements are generally set as less than 50% of Area Median Income (AMI), but can be up to 80% in some cases.
+Income requirements are generally set as less than 50% of Area Median Income (AMI) but can be up to 80% in some cases.
 By law, seventy-five percent of the newly issued vouchers must go to families with incomes below 30% of the Area Median Income.

 Current recipients maintain vouchers until their income reaches a level at which the value of their housing subsidy is reduced to $0.00 – all housing subsidies are calculated based on family income, housing costs, and other factors.